Elijah Manangoi

 Elijah Motonei Manangoi (born 5 January 1993) is a Kenyan middle-distance runner.
-He competed in the 1500 metres at the 2015 World Championships in Athletics in Beijing winning the silver medal and at the 2017 World Championships, where he won the gold medal.
+He won the gold medal in the 1500 metres at the 2017 World Athletics Championships and the silver in the same event in 2015.
+Manangoi also won the 1500m at the 2018 Commonwealth Games.

+In 2019, the Athletics Integrity Unit banned Manangoi for two years due to whereabouts failures, as he had missed three doping tests within a 12-month period.

 Manangoi was cited as one of the Top 100 most influential Africans by New African magazine in 2017.